AI Compliance and Governance

 AI Compliance and Governance FAQs

-AI compliance means ensuring your artificial intelligence systems meet applicable legal, regulatory, and ethical standards.
-This includes data privacy laws, industry-specific regulations like HIPAA or GLBA, and emerging AI-specific frameworks.
-Businesses that deploy AI face growing exposure to regulatory scrutiny, litigation risk, and reputational harm when their systems lack transparency or legal grounding.
-A compliance program addresses these risks before enforcement actions or legal challenges arise.
+AI compliance means ensuring your artificial intelligence systems meet applicable legal, regulatory, and ethical standards, including data privacy laws, industry-specific regulations like HIPAA or GLBA, and emerging AI-specific frameworks.
+Businesses that deploy AI face growing exposure to regulatory scrutiny, litigation risk, and reputational harm without a structured compliance program in place.
+Working with AI compliance attorneys early is significantly less costly than responding to an enforcement action or legal challenge after the fact.

-There is no single AI law in the United States.
-Businesses must navigate a patchwork of obligations that varies by industry and jurisdiction.
-Current requirements include the EU AI Act for companies with EU operations or customers, federal rules such as HIPAA, GLBA, and FCRA, FTC guidance on AI transparency, and a growing number of state-level AI and data privacy laws.
-For publicly traded companies, the SEC has signaled that AI use may trigger disclosure obligations when it is material to business operations.
-Kelley Kronenberg monitors these developments across multiple jurisdictions and helps clients stay ahead of shifting requirements.
+No single AI law governs businesses in the United States.
+Obligations vary by industry and jurisdiction and include the EU AI Act for companies with EU operations or customers, federal rules such as HIPAA, GLBA, and FCRA, FTC guidance on AI transparency, and a growing number of state-level AI and data privacy laws.
+Publicly traded companies should also be aware that the SEC has signaled AI use may trigger disclosure obligations when material to business operations.
+Kelley Kronenberg’s AI compliance attorneys monitor these requirements across jurisdictions and advise clients on where their current practices create exposure.

-A thorough AI risk assessment identifies legal, regulatory, and operational risks tied to how an AI system is built, trained, and deployed.
-Key components include a review of data sources and governance practices, an analysis of potential bias or discriminatory outputs, a review of third-party vendor AI tools and their contract terms, a mapping of applicable regulations, and a cybersecurity assessment specific to your AI systems.
-The result should be a prioritized remediation plan with an ongoing compliance monitoring strategy, not a one-time review.
+An AI risk assessment should identify legal, regulatory, and operational risks tied to how an AI system is built, trained, and deployed.
+Key components include a review of data sources and governance practices, an analysis of potential bias or discriminatory outputs, a review of third-party vendor AI tools and contract terms, a mapping of applicable regulations, and a cybersecurity assessment specific to your AI systems.
+The assessment should produce a prioritized remediation plan and an ongoing monitoring strategy.
+A one-time review is not sufficient given how quickly AI regulations are evolving.
+Businesses that have not completed a formal assessment are likely carrying unidentified exposure right now.

-Protecting AI-related intellectual property requires careful planning around how proprietary models, algorithms, and datasets are created, owned, and protected.
-This is especially true when third-party tools, contractors, or open-source components are involved.
-Companies using third-party AI platforms also need to understand what rights they retain to their inputs and outputs under those platforms’ terms of service.
-Our attorneys advise on IP ownership structures, trade secret protections for AI systems, and licensing arrangements that protect the value of your AI assets.
+Protecting AI-related intellectual property requires planning around how proprietary models, algorithms, and datasets are created, owned, and protected.
+This is especially important when third-party tools, contractors, or open-source components are involved.
+Companies using third-party AI platforms need to understand what rights they retain to their inputs and outputs under those platforms’ terms of service.
+Kelley Kronenberg advises on IP ownership structures, trade secret protections for AI systems, and licensing arrangements that protect the value of your AI assets.

-Standard commercial contracts rarely address the unique risks of AI, which leaves businesses exposed on data ownership, liability, and compliance responsibility.
-Key clauses to require include data ownership and usage rights (particularly whether a vendor can use your data to train their models), compliance responsibility allocation, audit and transparency rights, indemnification for AI-generated errors or regulatory violations, and provisions covering bias and explainability.
-Our team drafts and negotiates these provisions to reflect your actual risk exposure.
+Standard commercial contracts rarely address AI risks, which leaves businesses exposed on data ownership, liability, and compliance responsibility.
+Key clauses to require include data ownership and usage rights, particularly whether a vendor can use your data to train their models, compliance responsibility allocation, audit and transparency rights, indemnification for AI-generated errors or regulatory violations, and provisions covering bias and explainability.
+Businesses that have not reviewed existing vendor agreements through an AI lens are likely operating under terms that do not reflect current risk.
+Kelley Kronenberg drafts and negotiates these provisions to reflect your actual exposure.

 AI compliance means meeting specific legal and regulatory requirements.
-AI governance is broader.
-It covers the internal policies, oversight structures, accountability mechanisms, and ethical standards an organization builds to manage AI responsibly over time.
-Strong governance anticipates regulatory requirements before they are written into law, builds stakeholder trust, and reduces litigation exposure.
-For most businesses, the goal is an integrated program where governance frameworks generate the documentation, controls, and audit trails that make compliance demonstrable to regulators and courts.
+AI governance is broader and covers the internal policies, oversight structures, accountability mechanisms, and ethical standards an organization uses to manage AI responsibly over time.
+Strong governance anticipates regulatory requirements before they become law, reduces litigation exposure, and builds trust with clients and regulators.
+For most businesses, the goal is an integrated program where governance frameworks generate the documentation, controls, and audit trails that make compliance demonstrable when it is tested.